CharlesStockman/osConfiguration/distro/alpine/README.md

 ## Prerequisite
 [Using the instructions](https://wiki.alpinelinux.org/wiki/Installation) install Alpine.

-The first suprise was step 1 -- "to select the keyboard" and two selections need to made.
-For my setup the<br> &emsp;**keymap:** is **us**<br>
+The first suprise was selecting the keyboard and two selections need to made.
+For my setup I used "us"for both answers.<br> &emsp;**keymap:** is **us**<br>
   &emsp;**keymap:** is **layout** is **us**
 <hr>